06.21.2018

 Cotton

 Organic cotton is the main ingredient of an organic mattress.
 Whether it’s used as filler or as a casing around the interior materials, cotton is essential to producing a firm or medium-firm mattress.
+Cotton batting has the perfect balance of support and softness, so those who need a plush mattress they can sink into will love it.
+Meanwhile, knit cotton as the casing is durable, soft, and breathable, leading to a more restful sleep for many.

 Materials Used in Traditional Mattresses